Koronagaba/foodStorage/README.md

 ### The application has a three main section:

 * *Stock* - Its our food storage.
-    Displays list all products in store.
-Each product has a name, quantity and current amount of products added to the shopping list. if we see that we have not enough products we can add this product to shopping list
+    * Displays list all products in store.
+Each product has a name, quantity and current amount of products added to the shopping list.
+    * If we see that we have not enough products we can add this product to shopping list

 * *ShoppingList*
     * In the Shopping List we have products that we have added from stock.